isomerpages/govtech-stp/_rgl-japan/00b-rgl-terms-and-conditions.md

 **“Host”** refers to the company or government agency that receives the traveller in Singapore.
 For company-sponsored travellers, the sponsor is the host.

-**“Controlled Itinerary”** refers to the traveller’s submitted itinerary for the first 14 days in Singapore.
+**“Controlled Itinerary”** refers to the traveller’s submitted itinerary for up to the first 14 days in Singapore.
 The Controlled Itinerary allows for travel between places of business and accommodation, and business/official meetings.

 ### **A. Terms & Conditions for Sponsor**

 #### General

-1. Prior to submitting the application for SafeTravel Pass on behalf of the traveller, the Sponsor shall ensure that the traveller has read and understood:
+1. Prior to submitting the application for SafeTravel Pass on behalf of the traveller, the Sponsor shall ensure that the traveller and the host (if different from the Sponsor) have read and acknowledged:
 : a. these terms and conditions; and
 : b. the Privacy Statement which can be found at <https://safetravel.ica.gov.sg/privacy>.